MCV-2021-M1-Project/Team7/W3/README.md

 ## Week 3

-Texture based and text based methods are included this week besides the color based histogram methods.
+Texture based and text based methods are included this week besides the color based histograms.

 <b> Usage: </b> <br>